 - Select the Hulu app

 - Tap on storage & cache

-- Tap on clear cache
+- Tap on clear cache or clear data

 To clear cache data on your iPhone: